alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="final_effect_0" width={800} height={200} />

 Just try to tell me that this effect doesn't look _absolutely sick_!
-The effect we get is flowing, smooth and -- occasionally -- incredibly dramatic.
+The effect we get is flowing, smooth and quite dramatic at times.

-The only thing that's really left to do is mapping the final <Gl>lightness</Gl> value to a color gradient -- like this one:
+The only thing that's really left to do is mapping the final <Gl>lightness</Gl> value to a color gradient.
+Let's use this one:

 <WebGLShader fragmentShader="read_texture" width={256} height={64} colorConfiguration="default" />